 Trends in Window Blinds That Will Perk up Your Windows

 by Craig Daniel on Dec 3, 2013

 Blinds are among the most popular treatment options for windows because of their time-proven durability and ability to provide privacy and light control.
 With continuous improvements in design and manufacturing techniques, their style, form, and texture are continuously changing for the better.

-Today, these window treatments no longer look like the cheap, run-of-the-mill slats that were made from cream or white-coloured plastics.
-Many manufacturers are putting a lot of effort in making their products more functional and aesthetically pleasing so as to meet the discriminating taste of homeowners.
+Today, these window treatments no longer look like the cheap, run-of-the-mill slats that were made from cream or white-colored plastics.
+Many manufacturers are putting a lot of effort into making their products more functional and aesthetically pleasing to meet the discriminating taste of homeowners.
 As such, when you shop around, you’ll notice that the choices are better than before.

 Natural is in

 A lot of homeowners these days are looking to connect their homes décor with the beauty of nature.
 No wonder, natural blinds are becoming more and more popular these days.
-In fact, blinds with exposed grains as well as natural woven shades are beginning to join the ranks of bamboo as popular material choices for blinds.
+Blinds with exposed grains as well as natural woven shades are beginning to join the ranks of bamboo as popular material choices for blinds.
 Wood, on the other hand, is inching back into the spotlight.